nikitauday/Practice-Git/README.md

 Codecademy has a really good tutorial on using the git command line.
 [Codecademy Git Tutorial](https://www.codecademy.com/learn/learn-git)
-git command line and linux command line
+git and linux command line

 ## Step 5

 Once you're familiar with command line tools, it is time to get hands on approach on that as well.